 An aromatic liquid phenol, less powerful than Carvacrol, but with antiseptic and antifungal properties which can help protect against toxins and promote healing.
 This compound is also found in other plants of the mint family such as Rosemary and Thyme.

-While it won't cure the common cold or influenza, a few drops taken orally, three times a day, or inhaled through a nebuliser can provide symptomatic relief.
+A few drops taken orally, three times a day, or inhaled through a nebuliser may provide symptomatic relief.

-The most common cause of sore throat is infection from the streptococcal strain of bacteria.
-Because Oregano Oil has both anti-viral and ant-bacterial properties, it can also be an effective treatment for throat infections, including Strep Throat and Tonsillitis.
+The most common cause of a sore throat is the streptococcal strain of bacteria.
+Because Oregano Oil has both anti-viral and ant-bacterial properties, it can also help alleviate the symptoms of throat infections, strep throat and tonsillitis.

-As an anti-septic, Oregano Oil will prevent the growth of an established infection.
-Applied topically, it immediately gets to work on ear infections, destroying all pathogens on contact, however caution should be used in and around the ears.
+As an anti-septic, Oregano Oil may prevent the growth of an established infection.
+Applied topically, it destroys all pathogens on contact.
 Additionally, the oil has a softening effect on ear wax, aiding the natural expulsion process.
-Some people have a high tolerance for the burning sensation when applied directly to the skin.
-Others have been desensitized to it after prolonged use and can use the Oregano Oil undiluted.
-Proceed with caution.

 Unit 7, Pyramid Court